ac3charland/Shreddit/README.md

 * Comment on Shreds to let users know what you think
 * Vote up or down for your favorite Shreds
 * Check out your User page to find all of the Shreds that you have created
+* Go to other User pages to see their Shreds

 ---
 ### Developed by: